-The Third Sunday in Lent March 7, 2021
+The Third Sunday in Lent March 3, 2024

-In our Gospel lesson today we find Jesus in Jerusalem.
+In our Gospel lesson today, we find Jesus in Jerusalem.
 He is there for the annual Passover observance.
-As God's faithful Son, Jesus goes to the temple, and there He sees it being desecrated by those who use God's house for personal financial gain.
+As God's faithful Son, Jesus goes to the temple.
+While He is there, He sees it being desecrated by those who use God's house for personal financial gain.
 His love for God and true worship move Him to cleanse the temple of these unwholesome practices.
-When his disciples witness this, they remembered that it was written, "Zeal for your house will consume me."
+When his disciples witnessed this, they remembered that it was written, "Zeal for your house will consume me."
 May Jesus' zeal for the house of the Lord always be ours as well.

-To Your Temple, Lord, I Come Lutheran Service Book 981, Lutheran Worship 207, The Lutheran Hymnal 2
+To Your Temple, Lord, I Come

+Lutheran Service Book 981, Lutheran Worship 207, The Lutheran Hymnal 2

-6 While Your ministers proclaim Peace and pardon in Your name, Through their voice, by faith, may I Hear You speaking from the sky.
-From Your house when I return, May my heart within me burn, And at evening let me say, "I have walked with God today."
-L In the name of the Father and the Son and of the Holy Spirit.
+6 While Your ministers proclaim

+Peace and pardon in Your name,

+Through their voice, by faith, may I

+Hear You speaking from the sky.

+7 From Your house when I return, May my heart within me burn, And at evening let me say, "I have walked with God today."
-- L Our help is in the name of the Lord, - C who made heaven and earth.
-(Psalm 124:8) - L Who can discern his errors?
-Forgive my hidden faults. - C Keep your servant also from willful sins; may they not rule over me.
-(Psalm 19:12, 13) - L If You, O Lord, kept a record of sins, O Lord who could stand? - C But with You there is forgiveness; therefore You are feared.
-(Psalm 130:3-4) - Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: - C God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.

 Amen.
-(Luke 18:13) - L Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
+Amen.
+Our help is in the name of the Lord, who made heaven and earth.
+(Psalm 124:8) C Who can discern his errors?
+Forgive my hidden faults.
+Keep your servant also from willful sins; may they not rule over me .
+(Psalm 19:12, 13) If You, O Lord, kept a record of sins, O Lord who could stand?
+But with You there is forgiveness; therefore You are feared.
+(Psalm 130:3-4) L Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
+Amen.
+(Luke 18:13) Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
 Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord.

-Introit Psalm 69:14-16; antiphon Psalm 69:9

-- L For zeal for your house has consumed me, and the reproaches of those who reproach you have fallen on me.
-C Deliver me from sinking in the mire; - let me be delivered from my enemies and from the deep waters. - L Let not the flood sweep over me, or the deep swallow me up, or the pit close its mouth over me. - C Answer me, O Lord, for your steadfast love is good; according to your abundant mercy, turn to me. - C Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
-Amen. - L For zeal for your house has consumed me, and the reproaches of those who reproach you have fallen on me.

-- C Have Mercy on us.
-L O Lord, L C Have Mercy on us.
+Amen.
+Intro oit Psalm Psalm 69:14-16; antiphon Psalm 69:9 C C C For zeal for your house has consumed me, and the reproaches of those who reproach you have fallen on me.
+Deliver me from sinking in the mire; let me be delivered from my enemies and from the deep waters.
+Let not the flood sweep over me, or the deep swallow me up, or the pit close its mouth over me.
+Answer me, O Lord, for your steadfast love is good; according to your abundant mercy, turn to me.
+Glory be to the Father and to the Son and to the Holy Spirit; as it was in the beginning, is now, and will be forever.
+Amen.
+For zeal for your house has consumed me, and the reproaches of those who reproach you have fallen on me.
+Kyri e L L O Lord, C Have Mercy on us.
+O Christ, C Have Mercy on us.
+O Lord, C Have Mercy on us.
+Gloria in Excelsis (Omitted during Lent) Collect of the Day with You and the Holy Spirit, one God, now and forever.

-- O Christ.

-- L O Lord, C Have Mercy on us.